mikaelnousiainen/RS41ng/README.md

 ### Building the firmware with Docker

+Using Docker to build the firmware is usually the easiest option, because it provides a stable Fedora Linux-based build environment on any platform.
+It should work on Windows and Mac operating systems too.

-Building with Docker can help address issues with the build process on some platforms, including the `strlcpy()` errors observed on certain Linux distributions.
+The Docker environment can also help address issues with the build process, including the `strlcpy()` errors observed on certain Linux distributions.

 1. Install Docker if not already installed
+2. Set the current directory to the RS41ng source directory
-2. Build the firmware using the following commands
+3. Build the RS41ng compiler Docker image using the following command.
+It is necessary to build the Docker image only once.
     ```
     docker build -t rs41ng_compiler .
-    docker run --rm -it -v $(pwd):/usr/src/rs41ng rs41ng_compiler
     ```
+4. Build the firmware using the following command.
+If you need to rebuild the firmware, simply run the command again.
+    ```
+    docker run --rm -it -v $(pwd):/usr/local/src/RS41ng rs41ng_compiler
+    ```
-3. The firmware will be stored in this directory.
+5. The firmware will be stored in file `build/src/RS41ng.elf`

 ## Flashing the firmware